UbiquityDotNET/Llvm.NET/docfx/articles/Samples/codegeneration.md

 in the sample test.c file.
 There are a few points to make about the function generation in the sample.

 ### Generating Argument and Local variables
-As discussed the arguments and locals are allocated in the entry block however that only makes them useable in the function and ready for the mem2reg pass.
+As discussed the arguments and locals are allocated in the entry block however that only makes them usable in the function and ready for the mem2reg pass.
 In particular there is no debug information attached to the variables.
 To provide debug information LLVM provides an intrinsic function that is used to declare the debug information for a variable.
 In Llvm.NET this is emitted using the [InsertDeclare](xref:Llvm.NET.DebugInfo.DebugInfoBuilder.InsertDeclare*)